menu

 People

 If you are planning to retire in Montana, this neighborhood should be on your must-see list.
 For many reasons, may be considered a retiree's dream neighborhood.
 According to NeighborhoodScout's exclusive analysis and metrics, it's peaceful and quiet, has above average safety from crime compared to other neighborhoods in Montana, while also offering a diverse range of housing options.
-This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 98.7% of neighborhoods in MT.
+This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 98.4% of neighborhoods in MT.
 If a Montana retirement is in your future, this neighborhood should be one of the places you visit.
+In addition to being an excellent choice for active retirees, this neighborhood is also a very good choice for families with school-aged children.

 In addition, there is an especially high percentage of incarcerated people (1.3%) living in the neighborhood.